galalem/containers/README.md

-# containers
+# The Galalem Containers Library
-Galalem container images
+Popular applications, provided by Galalem, containerized and ready to launch.